Are you looking for an easy guide for installing Kubernetes Cluster on Debian 11 (Bullseye)?

 $ sudo swapoff -a $ sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab

-3) Configure Firewall Rules for Kubernetes Cluster
+3) Add Firewall Rules for Kubernetes Cluster

-In case, OS firewall is enabled on your debian systems then allow following ports on master and worker nodes respectively.
+In case, OS firewall is enabled on your Debian systems then allow following ports on master and worker nodes respectively.

 On Master node, run